1j01/card-game-generator/README.md

 * Maybe allow starting card sets off rendering early

-* Maybe allow previewing the card sets from the renderer once rendered
+* Maybe allow previewing the card sets directly from the renderer once rendered

-* Maybe add some spinners and checkmarks

 * Support decks with separate backs for each card